jesuscc1993/modding/witcher-3/modTeleportCommands/readme.md

 ## Description:

 Adds a few teleport commands; for convenience.
-Do **NOT** use between regions, as the teleportation only works within the current one.
+Do **NOT** use between regions, as teleporting to the same coordinates on different regions will likely end up badly.

 ## Features: